 To schedule an appointment, please contact the Imaging Center at 833.234.4050.

 Computed tomography (CT) scans: These produce detailed images of the body, providing information about the internal organs, bones, and soft tissues and with computer generated assistance creates cross-sectional (“slices”) images of body tissues and organs that are used to diagnose diseases and disorders.

 Bone density (DEXA): A Dual-Energy X-ray Absorptiometry (DEXA) test is a bone density study used to determine whether or not you have osteoporosis or low bone mass.

 Echocardiogram (ECHO): An ECHO uses sound waves to create a moving picture of your heart, and is much more detailed than a standard X-ray without any exposure to radiation.
 It is an ultrasound video used to diagnose various heart diseases by evaluating the heart’s size, strength of contraction, areas of muscle weakness, valve function, and the accumulation of fluid.

-Interventional radiology (IR): Interventional radiology uses specialized imaging techniques to guide radiologists in performing catheter based therapeutic procedures.
+Interventional radiology (IR): Interventional radiology uses specialized imaging techniques to guide cardiologists and radiologists in performing catheter based diagnostic and/or therapeutic procedures.
 IR allows for minimally invasive treatment of nearly every organ system and combines multiple imaging modalities, such as x-ray, CT, ultrasound, and MRI.